About Local 207

 We have had some very exciting things happen in Local 207 since we started in 2013.
-We have purchased a Co-op for our members so we now own our product "from the ocean floor to your door!"
-Our website, Lobster207.com is doing FANTASTIC!
-We have a new office building at 150 Bar Harbor Rd, Trenton, ME 04605.
+We have purchased a Co-op for our members, so we now own our product "from the ocean floor to your door!"
+Our website, Lobster207.com Place your order for friends and family!

 Local 207 led the charge against Offshore Wind- We planned and held a Rally in Augusta to draw attention to the inequities in this entire process.
 OSW is not as green as everyone thinks!
 It is the only renewable energy that will forever require crude oil to produce.
 We do not have another process to smelt the metal used in the turbines or the high output energy cables they bury under the ocean floor, the batteries that must house this energy are eating up precious rare minerals.
 These minerals are being mined in third world countries by children and the poor.
 The turbine blades don't decompose stuffing landfills to capacity with these ginormous things, burying them underground to just sit there...
 What will we do with hundreds of thousands of these?
 Drop them in the ocean?
 Of course!
 Local 207 has spent countless hours on calls, committees, and researching how to move forward...
 We participate in Responsible Offshore Development Alliance (RODA), Responsible Offshore Science Alliance (ROSA), Governor's Energy Office (GEO) Meetings, Energy, Utilities, and Technology Committee hearings in Augusta.
 We have a "Wind Group" which is MLU, MLA, MCFA, DLA, and fishermen that are not in any organization- we meet and discuss NARW issues too.
 Over the past year we have negotiated a committee including fishermen to review independent science, and the placement of OSW.
 Any commercial project in LMA1 that impacts our fishery will have more hurdles to jump than if they go outside LMA1.
 We are coordinating a letter with the federal delegation asking NOAA & BOEM to support the work States are doing with industry and not open lease areas in these places.
 Through the Road Map we are working to establish areas in LMA3 that have historical landings and remove those from the lease catalog too.
 We just supported a procurement bill that would incentivize leasing outside of LMA 1, this was difficult for us to do as we don't think OSW has a place in the Gulf of Maine, but we know for sure it is not in the middle of where we fish.